yunik1004/SAiD/script/README.md

                         Path of the audio file --output_path OUTPUT_PATH
-                        Path of the output blendshape coefficients file (csv format) --output_image_path OUTPUT_IMAGE_PATH
+                        Path of the output blendshape coefficients file (csv format) --num_steps NUM_STEPS
-                        Path of the image of the output blendshape coefficients --intermediate_dir INTERMEDIATE_DIR
-                        Saving directory of the intermediate outputs --save_intermediate SAVE_INTERMEDIATE
-                        Save the intermediate outputs --num_steps NUM_STEPS
                         Number of inference steps --strength STRENGTH   How much to paint